 …and here is the man who brought Bob Dylan to the IoW all those years ago!

 RAY Foulk and his brothers, Ronnie and Bill, lived in Totland Bay on the west of the Island 50 years ago.
 Together they landed the coup of bringing Jefferson Airplane to their modest first festival in 1968 and Jimi Hendrix to the gargantuan 1970 IoW gathering.
 But their biggest prize was surely landing Bob Dylan to headline in 1969.
-Ray, who had never been out of the UK before, flew to New York with festival colleague Rikki Farr and persuaded the great man to end his exile from live performing and come to the Island.
-Here Ray, left, introduces a Dylan film at the launch.
+Ray is staging a new exhibition in Freshwater, on the Island’s west coast,to mark the 50th anniversary - and Bash ticketholders will be admitted free of charge!
+Here Ray, left, introduces a Dylan film at the Millin Dollar Bash’s Island launch.

 Richard thompson confirmed to play… and Wishbone ash ready to rock at 50!